gocraft/work/README.md

 * Enqueue unique jobs so that only one job with a given name/arguments exists in the queue at once.
 * Web UI to manage failed jobs and observe the system.
 * Periodically enqueue jobs on a cron-like schedule.
+* Pause / unpause jobs and control concurrency within and across processes

 ## Enqueue new jobs